jpzoll/Mental-Health-Twitter-Analysis/README.md

 In this section, we were looking to gather tweets among many spiritual teachers, psychology/psychology-related academics (professors), leaders, authors and more.
-We also gathered tweets from a specific outgroup and our **hypothesis was: Spritiual influencers have a more positive effect on their tweets and followers than other outgroups**.
-The difference in this section is that we want to look at the sentiment analysis of _the accounts themselves AND the sentiment analysis of the followers of these accounts_.
+We also gathered tweets from a specific outgroup and our **hypothesis was: Spritiual influencers have a more positive effect on their tweets and community than other outgroups**.
+The difference in this section is that we want to look at the sentiment analysis of _the accounts themselves AND the sentiment analysis of the followers/community members of these accounts_.
 We want to see if positive accounts foster positive sentiments among themselves and the people they have an impact on.
 We chose **Actors** (movies, TV) as our chosen outgroup for comparison.

 #### Clustering Process